 Will GSD offices be open with staff available in person?

-At this time, we are happy to welcome a number of staff back to campus beginning this fall to support in person teaching and learning.
+A number of staff will be back to campus at the start of the semester to support in-person teaching and learning.
 All GSD offices will continue to operate full-time Monday through Friday, but some staff will continue to work remotely while others will return to campus or work a hybrid schedule.
-GSD staff began transitioning back to campus in a phased approach starting in late August.

 Are there new collaborative spaces for students with limited in-person contact?